Dimi-H system

 Fig 1.
 Dimi-H consisted of 2 cameras and a computer.

-Erkki originally proposed the creation of the instrument for the NoiseCity event of 2005 in Helsinki, for which I created an initial prototype by attaching two web cameras to a laptop.
+Erkki originally proposed the creation of the instrument for the NoiseCity event of 2005 in Helsinki, for which I created an initial prototype by attaching two webcams to a laptop.
 The basis for the prototype was Erkki’s 2004 paper “Chords, scales and divisor lattices”.
 I completed the prototype only 7 hours before the event, but it worked reasonably well.
 Erkki and I played the instrument live, although I must admit I was too worried about the prototype’s reliability to fully enjoy the NoiseCity experience!

 Fig 2.
 Dimi-H at Institut Finlandais, Paris.

-A final version of Dimi-H was setup for the Kiasma Museum of Contemporary Art in Helsinki for its Erkki Kurenniemi exhibition in 2013-2014.
+A final version of Dimi-H was set up for the Kiasma Museum of Contemporary Art in Helsinki for its Erkki Kurenniemi exhibition in 2013-2014.
 The stereo camera setup was replaced with an IR depth sensor (Kinect) which both simplified the system calibration and improved low light performance.
 The software and UX remained generally the same as in the 2006 Paris version.

 The Dimi-H Story in Pictures – Clickable Gallery